 That will be changing as the town embarks on a $1.8 million expansion of the center to double its size to more than 14,000 square feet.

 Since opening nearly four years ago with about 400 members, the center has grown to a membership of nearly 2,300.

 “It just keeps getting bigger and bigger,” said Town Administrator Eric DeMoura.

 Bell said the center is a bargain with its $72 annual membership, which the town plans to raise to $100.
-A public hearing on the fee hike and presentation on the senior center expansion will be held at tonight’s Town Council meeting, which starts at 6 p.m.
+A public hearing on the fee hike will be held at Tuesday’s Town Council meeting, which begins at 6 p.m..

-As a result of Stokes-Marshall’s efforts, the membership fee will remain the same for county and town residents.
-She wants the town to generate income by renting the senior center when it is not in use, much like it does with Alhambra Hall.
+As a result of Stokes-Marshall’s efforts, the membership fee will stay the same for county and town residents.
+She wants the town to generate income by renting the senior center when it is not in use much like it does with Alhambra Hall.